alissalissa/actrac/README.md

 This project is released under the terms of the GNU General Public License.
 See LICENSE for details.

 This project is massively still under development.
-No guarentees are made is to the quality of the code or executable, and if you choose to run this code on your system, you do so at your own risk.
+No guarentees are made as to the quality of the code or executable, and if you choose to run this code on your system, you do so at your own risk.

 ## Future Directions
 Eventually, I'll figure out how to build this software on Windows.
 Feel free to make a PR to update this file if you know how to do it.